digitalearthafrica/deafrica-training-workshop/docs/index.rst

 =============================

 .. note::
-..
     Training at Digital Earth Africa is moving!
-We will be migrating to our new learning platform soon.
-For now, this **will not impact** any new or current participants in the self-paced course.
-Certification is still available for participants who successfully complete all quizzes.
-Please check back here for dates and further information as it is released.
+Register at `learn.digitalearthafrica.org <https://learn.digitalearthafrica.org/>`_ to enrol in the revised and updated 6-week training course, now called `Intro to the Sandbox <https://learn.digitalearthafrica.org/courses/course-v1:digitalearthafrica+DEA101+2021/about>`_(EN) and `Introduction à la sandbox <https://learn.digitalearthafrica.org/courses/course-v1:digitalearthafrica+DEA101-fr+2021/about>`_ (FR).
+Current participants on this website have until **30 November 2021** to successfully complete all quizzes for certification.
+After 30 November 2021, certificates can be obtained by completing the Intro to Sandbox course on `learn.digitalearthafrica.org <https://learn.digitalearthafrica.org/>`_.

+    Second paragraph?

 Welcome to the Digital Earth Africa training course!